-The preparation of these consolidated financial statements requires management to make certain estimates, judgments and assumptions that effect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+Preparing these consolidated financial statements requires management to make specific estimates, judgments, and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
 These consolidated financial statements include estimates that, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the consolidated financial statements, and may require accounting adjustments based on future occurrences.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised and future periods if the revision affects both current and future periods.
-These estimates are based on historical experience, current and future economic conditions and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The impacts of such assessments are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised and in future periods if the modification affects both current and future periods.
+These estimates are based on historical experience, current and future economic conditions, and other factors, including expectations of future events that are believed to be reasonable under the circumstances.